 It has the Potential to Displace Humans

-Furthermore, due to the fact that AI has the power to become even smarter than humans, its behaviour cannot be labeled as predictable.
-As opposed to hard-coded technologies, AI essentially has a mind of it’s own, and the more advanced this technology becomes, the greater potential there is for issues to arise down the line.
+Furthermore, due to the fact that AI has the power to become even smarter than humans, its behaviour cannot be labelled as predictable.
+As opposed to hard-coded technologies, AI essentially has a mind of its own, and the more advanced this technology becomes, the greater potential there is for issues to arise down the line.

 Is worrying that AI robots could surpass humans as leaders of the planet alarmist?
 Definitely.
 But it’s vital to remember that humans have never created technology like this before, and should proceed with caution.

 In order for AI to be beneficial to humans, its goals need to be aligned with ours –something that we may not be able to control down the line.

 While you may believe that scientists must simply be cautious about what they program their AI to do, it’s not so simple.
 As advanced as it is, AI does not naturally share our human values, it is merely focused on getting its job done in the fastest and most strategic way possible.

 Therefore, we must do everything we can to avoid any potentially destructive results from AI taking our commands too literally.

 While the flames surrounding the AI debate are far from fumigated, there is a definite need for law and policy makers to begin analyzing how to regulate it without stifling the powerful, useful, and non-dangerous AI innovations that have already become commonplace in our society.